francismul/library-management-system/README.md

 ## :handshake: Contributing

-Feel free to contribute!
+- Feel free to contribute!
 Open an issue or submit a pull request if you find any bugs or have improvements.

 ---

 ## :link: Connect with Me

-Have questions?
-Reach out via email or GitHub! b
+- Have questions?
+Reach out via [email](francismule300@gmail.com) or [Github](https://github.com/francismul)!